Lousewort (Pedicularis sylvatica)

 Lousewort is a partial parasite on the roots of other plants, most often grasses, from which it extracts nutrients through tiny white suckers on its own roots.

-The name Lousewort refers to the lice and liver-flukes that often inhabit the places in which the plant grows, sometimes infesting grazing animals, and occasionally humans.
-Perhaps not surprisingly, Lousewort does not seem to have been much used in herbal medicine.
+The name lousewort refers to the lice and liver-flukes that often inhabit the places in which the plant grows, sometimes infesting grazing animals, and occasionally humans.
+Perhaps not surprisingly, lousewort does not seem to have been much used in herbal medicine.

 References: